 People, who can successfully juggle their time, energy, work and life, do so by planning.
 They are rules by their calendars and have everything allotted to the nearest 15 minutes.

-Ramping this up, we are encouraged in all areas of business to plan.
+Ramping this up, we are encouraged in all areas of a business to plan.
 Each business should have a full business plan that is regularly updated and altered.
-In the same way, an HR department would have their employees plan their careers and work on a regularly basis so that they can track the progress and make changes in areas if necessary.
+In the same way, an HR department would have their employees plan their careers and work on a regular basis so that they can track the progress and make changes in areas if necessary.
 Planning is vital in all walks of life if you want to make a success of something.

 Success is very personal, but often comes hand in hand with resilience.
 Being resilient means regardless as to how bad something is, the person in question will always to the bright side.
 “When I was at Arsenal and I broke my leg, I thought my career was over.
 I refused to be beaten by it.
 All I wanted to do was play football.
 It was all I know, so I just hit the gym – Hard.
 I continued to play at varying levels for a further 18 years!”
-Explained Ian Selley, Head Coach of the Arsenal Soccer School in Dubai, and previously and ex-pro with Arsenal.
+Explained Ian Selley, Head Coach of the Arsenal Soccer School in Dubai, and previously an ex-pro with Arsenal.

 Learn the Lessons

-Lets be honest, overcoming a failure is hard, especially when that failure is so personal to us.
+Let’s be honest, overcoming failure is hard, especially when that failure is so personal to us.
 But should we stop trying?
 No!
 If we learn from our mistakes each time, we will learn that we can be stronger and not make the same error we had previously, which may be the difference between your business being a success or a failure.

-If you are an over thinker, read this article to stop talking yourself out of doing everything
+If you are an over-thinker, read this article to stop talking yourself out of doing everything